 - Ron Herms - Lead Pastor & Common Ground congregational pastor

 The Church Council generally meets on the 3rd Thursday of the month, but has been meeting more frequently during this transition.
-Their next regular meetings are scheduled for:
+Upcoming meetings are scheduled for:

 - 2025 Spring: Vision Team work underway; consultant Brian Ross presents report & recommendations to Council